xKDR/Survey.jl/docs/src/discourse.md

 - Actively developed and maintained
 - Substatially faster than R `survey` for same functionalities (benchmarking article in the works)

+A lot of functionality/interfaces are inspired by the `survey` and related packages in the R ecosystem.

 ### Repository URL:
 GitHub - [xKDR/Survey.jl: Analysis of Complex Surveys](https://github.com/xKDR/Survey.jl)
 [Documentation home](https://xkdr.github.io/Survey.jl/dev/)